ros2/ros2_documentation/source/How-To-Guides/Building-ROS-2-with-Tracing-Instrumentation.rst

 Disabling tracing
 -----------------

+If the LTTng userspace tracer is installed and found when building ``tracetools``, tracing will be automatically enabled.
 Alternatively, to build and completely remove both the tracepoints and the tracing instrumentation from ROS 2, set the ``TRACETOOLS_DISABLED`` CMake option to ``ON``:

 .. code-block:: bash